scionproto/scion/doc/ControlPlanePKI.md

 # TRC serialization
 ############################################
 # This serialized TRC is the final form that can be
-# verified and added to the trust store by each verifier.
+# verified and added to the trust store by each relying party.

 serialized_trc = json.dumps(signed_trc)
 # {